Skip to main content

 Summary

-Materials collected by Eleanor Jones in her time as a musician in the Marine Corps Women Reserve Band in World War II, in the group known as the “Hormel Girls,” and her life afterwards.
-Collection consists of photographs, correspondence, documents, scrapbooks, and ephemera collected primarily between 1943-1952, but which also extend as late as 2017.
+Materials collected by Eleanor Jones, a native of the Chippewa/Eau Claire area, in her time as a musician in the Marine Corps Women's Reserve Band during World War II, after the war in the group known as the “Hormel Girls” promoting the Hormel Foods Company, and her life after touring with the Hormel Girls.
+The collection consists of photographs, correspondence, documents, scrapbooks, travel memorabilia, military medals and hats, books, writings by Jones, Jones's silver trombone, and oral histories conducted with Eleanor Jones from 2018-2022.
+Materials collected by Jones range primarily between 1943-1952, but also extend as late as 2017.
+Includes digital materials.

 Acquisition Information

-Transferred to the University Archives by Eleanor Jones in August 2021 and September 2022.
-Further materials expected to be donated in the future.
+Transferred to the University Archives by Eleanor Jones in August 2021 and September 2022, and Ryan Jones in September 2023.

 Accession Number